dhth/knowledge/tools/programming/vim/vimconf-2021.md

 - `^` takes you to the first non whitespace character in a line
 - `+` takes you to the begining of the next line
-- ':set nowrapscan' can prevent a recursive macro from looping over to the begining of the file.
+- `:set nowrapscan` can prevent a recursive macro from looping over to the begining of the file.